 Applications for 2017-18 academic year workshops are due by March 9, 2017.

 For more information about workshop events or the application process, contact Megan Massino.

 Workshop proposals should be in the form of a brief narrative outlining the theme of the project and providing information on the group leadership.
 Proposals should be developed by a group of at least four individuals; one or more members of this group must be a student (graduate or undergraduate) and no more than two organizing members can be from the same department.
 The narrative should specify the intended theme of the workshop, describe the target audience, and indicate what research and intellectual activities will be involved.
 Proposals should be for ongoing research groups; requests to fund one major event or conference will not be considered.
 Preference will be given to groups that are not already organized programs on campus.
 Workshops funded in the current year may reapply.

 Some of the general criteria used in selecting workshops for funding include:

 1. Breadth of interdisciplinary interest

-2. Signs of active graduate student and faculty involvement in the planning process
+2. Signs of active student (graduate or undergraduate) and faculty involvement in the planning process

 3. Creativity of new research or intellectual plans for the workshop; demonstration of what new knowledge or new kinds of exchange will be made possible by the group